jiayh-sustech/Machine-Learning-Course/Lab/Lab6/lab6.md

 #### Exercise

-Follow the above instructions of Image Classifier Training with PyTorch to train your own image classifier (using the [CIFAR10 dataset](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html), or another dataset you prefere).
-Discuss the classification performance using different parameter values and options of the training program.
+Follow the above instructions of Image Classifier Training with PyTorch to train your own image classifier (using the [CIFAR10 dataset](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html), or another dataset you prefer).

+Please try to improve performance of classification by trying different network structures (add layers, modify parameters and so on) and different training strategies (loss function, optimizer and so on).

 #### Questions